jamiebones/consensys-phase3-submission/README.md

    &nbsp;&nbsp; PRIVATE_KEY ( private key of a wallet used for paying for Arweave upload and Deployment ) <br/>
    &nbsp;&nbsp; INFURA_KEY ( Your Infura private key )
 * Install dependencies by running `npm install` from the root of your project
-* Deploy the application by running `npm run polygon` this will deploy the application to the `Polygon` Mumbai Tesnet.
+* Deploy the application by running `npm run linea` this will deploy the application to the `Linea` Tesnet.
 * Copy the deployed address from the terminal and input it on the file `apps/web/lib/contracts/config.ts`
 * Connect your wallet and interact with the application